 The City of Ottawa provides a thriving multicultural and bilingual environment.
 Ottawa boasts numerous cultural activities as well as readily accessible sporting and natural resources, making it an ideal family and healthy living environment.

-The Department of Medicine and Division of Cardiology are committed to employment equity and creating a diverse environment.
-The Department of Medicine is committed to upholding the values of equity, diversity, and inclusion in our living, learning, and work environments.
+The Department of Medicine is committed to ensuring equity, diversity and inclusion in our work environment.
+We strongly encourage applications from Indigenous persons, visible minorities members (racialized persons), persons with disabilities, women, as well as from all qualified candidates with the skills and knowledge to productively engage with equitable, diverse and inclusive communities.
 We encourage qualified applicants from all groups with historical and/or current barriers to equity to apply.
-Upon request, accommodations due to a disability are available throughout the selection process.
+Upon request, accommodations due to a disability are available throughout the recruitment process.

 We sincerely thank all applicants for their interest; however, only those selected for an interview will be contacted.